 - better decisions emerge when diverse perspectives are intentionally included in a collaborative process;

 - everyone benefits when cultural differences are acknowledged and understood, and individuals are treated respectfully and equitable; and

 - everyone can learn more.

 Welcome to Woodland!
 There are some important supplies your student will need to be successful throughout the year.
 Please view our school supply list to see these supplies organized by grade level.
-If you have any questions, please contact the front office.
+If you have any questions or would like to receive this document in an alternate format, please contact the front office.